 Interview: Singer/Songwriter/Animator Meaghan Smith Releases 'The Cricket's Orchestra'

+When Meaghan Smith decided to quit her career as an animator and pursue the singer/songwriter path, she took a big leap of faith.
+Thankfully, the leap was well worth it, and in October she released her first full studio album, The Cricket's Orchestra.
 Though it may sound contradictory, the album is a throwback ahead of its time.
 By combining underappreciated instruments such as the mellotron with her fresh take on love songs, Smith has crafted her own batch of modern-day standards.
 And she has even returned to her roots to animate her own music videos.

 LAist caught up with Smith last weekend to talk about crazy ex-boyfriends, her just-released Christmas EP and her upcoming three-night gig opening for Joe Purdy at the Hotel Cafe.

 You include instruments such as the mellotron, optigan and celeste throughout your album.
 Did you write with these elements in mind?